 Black Beans, aka “Mr Versatility”

 Commonly used in Latin American cuisine, versatile black beans can work as both the star of a plant-based meal or as a hearty side.
-Both canned and dried black beans provide similar nutrition (just watch sodium on canned beans) and can easily be added to salads and burritos for a nutrition boost.
+Both canned and dried black beans provide similar nutrition (just watch sodium levels in canned beans) and can easily be added to salads and burritos for a nutrition boost.
 Just so you know, one cup of cooked black beans contains 15g of plant-based protein in addition to fiber and iron.

 Almond Butter: the “Sweetie”